HanabishiRecca/Discord-Slim/package/README.md

 // Request options for actions.
 // By design every action can use its own options.
-// But for convinience you сan set default options globally for all actions.
+// But for convinience you can set default options globally for all actions.
 // Default options can be overridden by passing `requestOptions` argument.

 Actions.setDefaultRequestOptions({